konfuzio-ai/document-validation-ui/docs/explanations.md

 the `.env` file (see below for more details).

-You will also need a [Document uploaded](https://app.konfuzio.com/v3/swagger/#/documents/documents_create) and a Document id, and will need to be logged in to [Konfuzio](https://app.konfuzio.com/)) before being able to upload the Document.
-After successfully uploading it, if you want to show it on the Document Validation UI, you can copy the Document id from the URL, as shown in the image below:
+You will also need a [Document uploaded](https://app.konfuzio.com/v3/swagger/#/documents/documents_create) and a Document ID, and will need to be logged in to [Konfuzio](https://app.konfuzio.com/)) before being able to upload the Document.
+After successfully uploading it, if you want to show it on the Document Validation UI, you can copy the Document ID from the URL, as shown in the image below:

 .. image:: ./images/docid.png